josephxbrick/documentorganizer/README.md

 To display a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
 The name of the symbol instance itself does not matter.
 Note that this override cannot be in a nested symbol.

+NOTE: the current date updates when you save the document, not when you run the plugin.

 The current date will be in the format specified in Settings.

 ---